Shop by RoomBedroomBed Frames

 Wood stains add color to natural wood, while a finish protects it.

-What are plant-based oil finishes?
+What are plant-based oil finishes on wooden bed frames?

 Linseed, hemp, and tung oil are types of plant-based oil finishes.
 Linseed oil comes from the flax plant.
 Hemp oil comes from the cannabis plant.
 Tung oil comes from the Tung tree (Vernicia fordii), native to China, Myanmar, and North Vietnam.